cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 Intuitively, by choosing the "focus" action on all states in \\(1,2,3,..k\\), the bird keeps passing all pipes with probability \\(1\\), and thus scores in the fastest possible way.

 However, the above condition does not exclude some "wasteful" policies --- a naive one would simply choose to always focus.
-Such a wasteful single-armed policy is not useful for guiding the original problem problem, which has a budget constraint of focusing on \\(\leq \alpha N\\) arms every time step.
+Such a wasteful single-armed policy is not useful for guiding the original problem, which has a budget constraint of focusing on \\(\leq \alpha N\\) arms every time step.

 **Q**: How to define a more "budget-efficient" single-armed policy that maximizes the reward?